Language

 Accurate terminology for treatments e.g. antidepressants, psychiatrists or psychologists, mental health hospital

-Terminology used out of context adds to misunderstanding and trivialises mental ill-health
+Terminology used out of context adds to misunderstanding and trivialises mental health concerns

 Terms like 'psychotic dog', using 'schizophrenic' to denote duality such as 'schizophrenic economy'